ilayn/harold/README.rst

   - Step, Impulse responses
   - Riccati-based H∞, H₂ controllers
-  - Lead, Lag and notch filters with semi-recommendations about where to place them
+  - PID, Lead, Lag and notch filters with semi-recommendations about where to place them

 For example, you would like to have a row compressed, observable Hessenberg